 The 2-pillar plan to reform global tax offers African governments a unique opportunity to address tax challenges from the digitalisation of economies.

 Trials show how universal basic income performs in both stable and volatile settings but alternative and adjacent policy ideas need serious exploration.

 Corporate tax payments will be key to post-pandemic recovery, but receipts must be shared fairly.
 Can the G7’s global minimum tax rate achieve this feat?

-Research shows putting a price on carbon-based fuels, in the form of a fee or tax, is an effective way of reducing GHG emissions and pollution levels.
+Research shows putting a price on carbon-based fuels, in the form of carbon taxes, is an effective way of reducing GHG emissions and pollution levels.

 Trade-based money laundering and tax evasion are big business.
 Although global trade complexities make tackling these crimes difficult, it's not impossible